 reality .
 Energy consumption will be lower as data

-have had to shut down; cybercrime and online misinformation
+centers have had to shut down; cybercrime and online

-have disappeared, and life will maybe feel less stressful without the
+will have disappeared, and life will maybe feel less stressful without

 constant pressures from digital distractions and social media.